 When the income of one or more assistance group members and the income of a non-assistance group member are combined, the income of the assistance group members shall be determined as follows:

-(1) If the assistance group member's share can be identified, the county agency shall count that portion as income; or
+(1) When the assistance group member's share can be identified, the county agency shall count that portion as income; or

-(2) If the assistance group member's share cannot be identified, the county agency shall prorate the income among all those whom it was intended for and only count the assistance group's prorated share.
+(2) When the assistance group member's share cannot be identified, the county agency shall prorate the income among all those whom it was intended for and only count the assistance group's prorated share.

 Promulgated Under: 111.15